learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ![Xcode](http://i.imgur.com/uGJTysc.png)

 * In the left pane is where you should see various files.
 The instructions for each lab should direct you to the file where you should be writing your code.
-For instance, I will select the `ViewController.swift` file.
+For instance, we will select the `ViewController.swift` file.
 After doing so, Xcode will look like this:

 ![Xcodeagain](http://i.imgur.com/3iZ2cPI.png)

-* Here's me removing a function and adding some code to the `viewDidLoad()` function.
+* Here we are removing a function and adding some code to the `viewDidLoad()` function.

 ![writingCode](http://i.imgur.com/8qpp25q.png)

 * Lets pretend as if the instructions for this lab were for us to create a function called `sayHello()` that would just print out the following statement, "Hello everyone!".
-Lets do that.
+Let's do that.

 ![finished](http://i.imgur.com/qvmiaKb.png)